markcollinscope/csharp-unit/README.md

 	* CODE-SRC - source code of solutions to exercise, also used to generate stubs for exercises.
 	* SLIDES-SRC - source code for presentation in 'marp' format.
 * EXERCISE-SRC-XDIR - solution stubs / pre-supplied source code.
 * HTML-SLIDE-PRESENTATION-XDIR - output of presentation.
-See 'tdd-csharp.htmkl' - to present - load it in a browser.
+See 'tdd-csharp.html' - to present - load it in a browser.
 That's it.